General Liability Insurance

 What's typically covered by general liability insurance?

-How does general liability insurance protect small businesses?
+How does general liability insurance help protect small businesses?

 What other types of insurance might my small business need?